RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 analysis (aka machine learning).

 Joel noticed that the benchmark spent 92% of the time in libblas.
-Libblas is a very basic BLAS (basic linear algebra supprograms) library that python-numpy uses to do vector and matrix operations.
+Libblas is a very basic BLAS (basic linear algebra subprograms) library that python-numpy uses to do vector and matrix operations.
 The default libblas on Ubuntu is only compiled with -O2.
-Compiling with -Ofast and using alternative BLAS's that have PowerPC optimisations (such as libatlas or libopenblas) we see big improvements in this benchmark (these times are for one run of computations, the benchmark does this 5 times):
+Compiling with -Ofast and using alternative BLAS's that have powerpc optimisations (such as libatlas or libopenblas) we see big improvements in this benchmark:

 | BLAS used | Duration | Speedup |